stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 * recoding of events like:
     * user (id 3) had registerd with link "http://www.foo.bar/my-add-uuid-123"
     * user (id 3) purchased contract (id 9)
+* preserve status of a bunch of data
+    * create graph of data transformation
+    * record when happen what on which set of data

 ----